Mizoram: Geography

 Mizoram terrain is, according to the Geological Survey of India, an immature topography, and the physiographic expression consists of several almost north–south longitudinal valleys containing series of small and flat hummocks, mostly anticlinal, parallel to sub-parallel hill ranges and narrow adjoining synclinal valleys with series of topographic highs.
 The general geology of western Mizoram consists of repetitive succession of Neogene sedimentary rocks of the Surma Group and Tipam Formation such as sandstone, siltstone, mudstone and rare pockets of shell limestone.
 The eastern part is the Barail Group.
 Mizoram lies in seismic zone V, according to the India Meteorological Department; as with other northeastern states of India, this means the state has the highest risk of earthquakes relative to other parts of India.
+The risk of the seismic zone combined with diversity in geology, geomorphology, rapid urban growth and monsoon seasons has also made it significantly at risk of landslides.
+The Mizoram government classified 5 landslide hazard zones as a result.
+Aizawl is ranked first in landslide frequency followed by Lunglei.

-The biggest river in Mizoram is Chhimtuipui, also known as Kaladan (or Kolodyne).
-It originates in Chin state in Burma and passes through Saiha and Lawngtlai districts in the southern tip of Mizoram, goes back to Burma's Rakhine state.
+The biggest river by water volume in Mizoram is the Chhimtuipui (Kaladan) river.
+It originates in Chin state near Vanum village in Burma at an altitude of 2325 m.
+It enters Mizoram via Sabawngte village (Saiha) and flows north to the Lawngtlai in the southern tip of Mizoram and forms the international boundary before merging back to the Tiau river flowing opposite it.
 Although many more rivers and streams drain the hill ranges, the most important and useful rivers are the Tlawng, Tut, Tuirial and Tuivawl which flow through the northern territory and eventually join the Barak River in Cachar District.
-The rivers have a gentle drainage gradient particularly in the south.
+The rivers have a gentle drainage gradient, particularly in the south.